 Let’s dig in to the topic!
 Today’s Highlight is AI and Library Storytime.

 I recently learned that local UT iSchool student Julia Sufrin participated in an unusual internship last summer where she helped create an AI that could tell a customizable story to a child.
 I thought it would be great to moderate a conversation with Julia and ask her some of my questions.
-Seeing as this is an area where both emerging technology and youth services intersect, I asked my fabulous co-worker Bethany Wilson, our Youth Services Consultant here at TSLAC, to join us.
+Seeing as this is an area where both emerging technology and youth services intersect, I asked my fabulous co-worker BW, our Youth Services Consultant here at TSLAC, to join us.

 You can play the video (embedded below) to hear our full, unedited 40 minute conversation, but I’ve also summarized our discussion for today’s Highlight (see below), or if you’re not into the whole brevity thing, you can even read the full transcript. *